Look: Thousands of UAE residents turn up at Expo City Dubai to pack aid boxes for Lebanon

 KT Photos: Muhammad Sajjad

-Thiusands of UAE residents turned up at the Dubai Exhibition Centre in Expo City early on Saturday morning to pack aid kits for those suffering because of the crisis in Lebanon.
-Some left homes as early as 7.30am to make it to the event which began at 9.
+Thousands of UAE residents turned up at the Dubai Exhibition Centre in Expo City early on Saturday morning to pack aid kits for those affected by the crisis in Lebanon.
+Some left home as early as 7.30am to make it to the event which began at 9.
 Many brought items to contribute, which were collected at the location.

-For many Lebanese expats, it was a way of helping their home and loves ones.
+For many Lebanese expats, it was a way of helping their home and loved ones.

 Sarah, who has been living in the UAE for over 15 years, came to the event with her children and a group of friends.
 “We are so proud that the UAE is doing this,” she said.
 “This is the only way we can help our people back home.”